jhenac/kbegonia/README.md

 # kbegonia
-This is the codes for the creation of a SQL database in MySQL server including sample queries for kindergaten students to record their names, sex, schedule, contacts, and school contributions.
+These are the codes for the creation of a SQL database in MySQL server including sample queries for kindergaten students to record their names, sex, schedule, contacts, and school contributions.